ericwq/gskills/docs/load.md

 - `healthCheckConfig`: must be set as one of the requirement to enable LB channel health check.
 - `rawJSONString`: stores service config json string that get parsed into this service config struct.

-If you are familar with envoy, all of the features can be supported by envoy.
+If you are familiar with envoy, all of the features can be supported by envoy.
 Service config might be replaced by xDS protocol in the future.

 Now, we understand the purpose of service config.
 You have two ways to set service config:
 - set the service config in dns TXT record and extract that information by dns resolver.
 Which is stored in `resolver.State.ServiceConfig`
 - set the service config through `defaultServiceConfigRawJSON` and extract it via `DialContext()`.
 Which is stored in `ClientConn.dopts.defaultServiceConfig`

-The following is the summary: Before the envoy emerges, gRPC team plans to build a rich set of load balancing machanism, including `grpclb` balancer, `rls` balancer, `round_robin` balancer, `pick_first` balancer.
+The following is the summary: Before the envoy emerges, gRPC team plans to build a rich set of load balancing mechanism, including `grpclb` balancer, `rls` balancer, `round_robin` balancer, `pick_first` balancer.
 The following statement is quoted from [A27: xDS-Based Global Load Balancing](https://github.com/grpc/proposal/blob/master/A27-xds-global-load-balancing.md)

 "gRPC currently supports its own "grpclb" protocol for look-aside load-balancing.
 However, the popular Envoy proxy uses the xDS API for many types of configuration, including load balancing, and that API is evolving into a standard that will be used to configure a variety of data plane software.
 In order to converge with this industry trend, gRPC will be moving from its original grpclb protocol to the new xDS protocol."